 Even just those few millimeters can still have a big impact on your overall movement patterns.
 In my experience, if you are out of alignment, it’s really important to get it corrected.

-So here are all my posts that have to do with the topic of SI joint alignment, and how to correct it if your joints are actually misaligned.
+I wrote these posts to explain more on the topic of SI joint alignment, and how to correct it if your joints are actually misaligned:

 Here’s an overview of what it means to be out of alignment: